Steps After Someone Dies: What to Do in the First 30 Days

 If you're the executor

-See our executor checklist for a full breakdown of those responsibilities.
+See our executor checklist for a full breakdown of those responsibilities, in order.

 Get legal guidance